nluna96/surfs_up/README.md

 - June(64) and December(56) have a large difference in min temperatures.

 ## Summary
 The results above show that June and December have approximately similar temperatures throughout the year, however, it's important to note that there is a large difference in min temperatures.
-This large difference in min temperatures led to a deeper investigation where a few outliers for both June and December data sets were discovered.
+This large difference in min temperatures led to a deeper investigation where a few outliers for both June and December datasets were discovered.
 The outliers can be seen in the boxplot below.

 ### June and December Boxplot with outliers
 ![June and December Temps](/June_December_Boxplots.png)